andersjel/hlit/notes.md

 ## TODO list

 1. Split off Lit.Splice.
-1. haskell-src-exts adds main to the export list if a module does not have a `module SomeName where` header.
-This causes problems if no such header is given.
-This needs to be worked around.
 1. Configurable decimal point and thousand separator.
 1. Plot.ly integration.
 1. Friendlier error messages.